 With Airbnb Experiences you also get to see samples of their photography work displayed to see which photographer has a style you like best.
 You may also have luck finding a photographer on Craigslist, Groupon, or more niche sites like Shoot My Travel.

 For luxury experiences: Finding VIP experiences, and finding VIP people

 Finding VIP Experiences

 The biggest part of (seemingly) luxury trip is doing (seemingly) once-in-a-lifetime events that the mass majority of people do not usually do but would want to do.
-This could include a helicopter rides, VIP tour of a tourist hotspots, partying on a yacht, attending a gala in Paris.
+This could include helicopter rides, a VIP tour of tourist hotspots, partying on a yacht, attending a gala in Paris.
 You know, all of the things rich people do in their spare time, right?

 Doing a tour like this can make it seem like you have special access than the normal person would, and have people wondering how you got to do that.
 Little do they know the experience is available to anyone for just $49.

-If you’re traveling to or live in LA, check Time Out to get free tickets to the world biggest shows like Ellen, Conan, The Voice, and Family Feud.
+If you're traveling to or live in LA, check Time Out to get free tickets to the world's biggest shows like Ellen, Conan, The Voice, and Family Feud.
 GameTime is also free to use and scrapes hundreds of other ticket sites to give you last-minute tickets to theatre shows, sports games, and concerts and around the United States.

 Pre-check with resorts for day passes for luxury access

 Another favorite tip of mine is calling resorts before your trip to see if they offer day passes.
 Why spend $700/night at a Ritz Carlton in San Juan when the day pass to use their pool and private beach is only $60?
 Cha-CHING.

 But what if you want actual special access?